cvxr/CVX/doc/install.rst

        cvx_setup

-   The ``cvx_setup`` function performs a variety of tasks to verify that your installation is correct, sets your Matlab search path so it can find all of the CVX program files, and runs a simple test problem to verify the installation.
+   The ``cvx_setup`` function performs a variety of tasks to verify that your installation is correct, sets your Matlab/Octave search path so it can find all of the CVX program files, and runs a simple test problem to verify the installation.

 5. In some cases---usually on Linux---the ``cvx_setup`` command may instruct you to